masternaip/cinegeek/README.md

 ## Acknowledgements

 - The Movie Database (TMDb) for providing the movie data through their API.
-- Vidsrc.cc for providing the movie streaming links.
+- Vidsrc.to for providing the movie streaming links.
 ---